Looking for answers on all things 5G? Here’s the ins, outs, and all the info you need...

 But again, these frequencies are non-ionising so they’re not harmful to people or other living things.

-Like any other service, we will still have to ensure that we comply with the international guidelines set by the International Commission for Non-Ionizing Radiation Protection (ICNIRP).
+Currently, mmWave 5G is being used in the US and not the UK.
+If mmWave ever comes to the UK, as with any other service, we would still have to ensure that we comply with the international guidelines set by the International Commission for Non-Ionizing Radiation Protection (ICNIRP).

-In July 2018, the ICNIRP declared that none of the frequencies used by mobile communications, including 5G, required amendments to their existing safety guidelines.
+In early 2020, the ICNIRP declared that none of the frequencies used by mobile communications, including 5G, required amendments to their existing safety guidelines.